 - Chest infection, DVT, PE

 The wounds will be covered with dressings.
-You will be seen approximately 3 days after the surgery and also at 7-10 days following the surgery to check that you are making good progress and that the wounds are healing well.
-Mr Morritt uses dissolving stitches so there is no need for any stitches to be removed.
+You will be seen approximately 1 week after the surgery to check that the wounds are healing well.
+Mr Morritt uses invisible dissolving stitches so there is no need for any stitches to be removed.
 You can shower once the dressings have been removed.

 Timeframe for recovery from mastopexy